-Packing material transactions for a purchase order line are not created by the system.
-You create transactions for invoiced purchase order lines manually in the Packing material transactions page.
+The system doesn't create packing material transactions for purchase order lines.
+Instead, you manually create transactions for invoiced purchase order lines on the Packing material transactions page.

-You can print the packaging material weights on the invoice, and indicate who pays the packaging material fees.
+You can print packing material weights on an invoice and indicate who pays the related fees.
 The weights are summarized by packaging code.

 - Go to Accounts receivable > Setup > Accounts receivable parameters.